 As to the terms, the front teeth are called incisors.
 The forefront pair of teeth on both upper and lower jaws are called centers.
 Next contiguous four teeth on both upper and lower jaws are called intermediates and the rest of the teeth are called corners.

 Canine teeth or tusks go after the front teeth, the number of them may vary from zero to four (stallions and geldings can get four tusks while mares rarely have canine teeth).
 The farthest teeth are called molars and an adult horse has 24 molars.
 So a grown-up horse can get up to 40 teeth in total.

-The Department of Animal Sciences of University of Missouri has carried out the research which describes four ways of horse age determination by the front teeth.
+The Department of Animal Sciences of the University of Missouri has carried out research that describes four ways of horse age determination by the front teeth.
 Let’s have a look at the horse jowl structure at different age stages.

 Foal teeth appear a bit later after the baby is born but it’s possible that there could be front teeth right away after birth.
 Deciduous teeth are quite small and soft, they don’t penetrate the gums and are temporary.

 Switching to deciduous teeth

 This period is marked by the presence of all deciduous teeth.
 At the age of three, a horse has clearly determined center teeth, there are still baby teeth at the corners.
 The tusks show up at the age of four.
 When a horse is five years old, he’s got a full mouth – all temporary teeth have been replaced by the deciduous teeth.